 NOTE: With Ron Siff’s blessing, I was able to place the Gibson in the hands of a close friend and player who shares my appreciation for the magnificent instrument that it is.
 Amen.

-1992 1977 Paganoni B-model
+1992 – 1977 Paganoni B-model

-After 9 very satisfying years of playing the O’Brien and no desire to replace it, I got a call from a friend who had gotten word that Les Thompson, a founding member of the Nitty Gritty Dirt Band and living in nearby Leesburg, VA, was selling the mandolin John Paganoni had made for him in 1977.
-I’ve known John since 1969 around the time he started building mandolins and over the years “the Paganoni” has become one of the premier names in hand-crafted F-styles.
+After nine very satisfying years of playing the O’Brien and no desire to replace it, I got a call from a friend who had gotten word that Les Thompson, a founding member of the Nitty Gritty Dirt Band and living in nearby Leesburg, VA, was selling the mandolin John Paganoni had made for him in 1977.
+I’ve known John since 1969, around the time he started building mandolins, and over the years “the Paganoni” has become one of the premier names in hand-crafted F-styles.
 With that in mind I called Les and arranged to meet the following day.
 Number 23 more than lived up to the reputation of the name.
 Again, I wasn’t in the market but there was no way I was going to pass up the chance to buy this magnificent instrument.
 In the tradition of the classic Gibson mandolins, John’s featured a flat fingerboard, which I didn’t want to go back to after playing the O’Brien for nine years.
 So when I called John to tell him I bought Les’s mandolin, he was delighted to hear it and proceeded to read the notes he’d taken on the #23 and kept in the file, documenting every mandolin he’d ever built.
 I found this to be both interesting and informative, reaffirming his meticulous attention to detail.
 Fearing the response, I tried my best to approach my desire to change the fingerboard to the radiused fingerboard I had gotten used to.
-As expected, he wasn’t in favor of that idea but in the end we decided that if it were to be done, he would do it.
+As expected, he wasn’t in favor of that idea but in the end we decided that if it were to be done, he would be the one to do it.
 It was a challenge for him as he understood the concept of a compound radiused fingerboard but had never had the desire or reason to attempt crafting one, along with the accompanying bridge saddle of course.
 On a positive note, the successful result would mean that it would still be a 100% Paganoni mandolin.
 For John, anything less than success was not an option.
 For me, what was already an incredible mandolin got even better!

-1995 Rigel G-110
+1995 – Rigel G-110

 I’d been playing the Paganoni while playing dates with the Tony Rice Unit and Chesapeake.
-At the time Chesapeake was a part time venture with Mike Auldridge, T. Michael Coleman, and Moondi Klein, who were in the Seldom Scene, and me.
+Chesapeake was a part time venture with Mike Auldridge, T. Michael Coleman, and Moondi Klein, who were all in the Seldom Scene at the time, and me.
 The Tony Rice Unit was an acoustic band.
 Chesapeake was an acoustic/electric band with T. Michael Coleman on electric bass and Mike Auldridge on (electric) steel guitar as well as resophonic guitar.
 1994 found me doing less dates with the Tony Rice Unit and more dates with Chesapeake.
 In an attempt to create a “big sound”, Moondi had decided to put a pickup on his guitar.
 Mike switched to one of his resophonic endorsements that already contained a pickup.
 That left me fighting the urge to add anything internally or externally that would compromise the sound of my beloved Paganoni.
-Then, while attending the Gettysburg Bluegrass Festival, I ran into my good friend and fellow mandolin player Dave Mclaughlin, who showed me a Rigel mandolin made by Pete Langdell.
+Then, while attending the Gettysburg Bluegrass Festival, I ran into my good friend and fellow mandolin player Dave McLaughlin, who showed me a Rigel mandolin made by Pete Langdell.
 Pete was building Rigels in his garage shop in Jeffersonville, VT.
 I was immediately taken by its looks – they took me back to my days with Jimmy G & the Jaguars when my primary instrument was a Fender Stratocaster.
-It wasn’t particularly loud but the tone was much getter than I expected from what I was told was meant to be an acoustic instrument.
+It wasn’t particularly loud but the tone was much better than I expected from what I was told was meant to be an acoustic instrument.
 But in my head I was already envisioning playing one of these on stage with Chesapeake … plugged in!
 Dave gave me Pete’s phone number and when I called him and identified myself, he said “yeah, right”.
 It took me several seconds to convince him I wasn’t one of his friends or bandmates pulling his leg.
-Of course, I was flattered but when his first question was “Jimmy Gaudreau, why are you calling me?”, I responded with the above story and then finally got around to the answer to his question.
-I told him I was both impressed and intrigued with his design and would seriously consider using it as my primary performance mandolin IF he could install some type of internal pickup that would deliver a sound as close as possible to its acoustic quality.
+Of course, I was flattered but when his first question was “Jimmy Gaudreau, why are you calling me?”
+I responded with the above story and then finally got around to the answer to his question.
+I told him I was both impressed and intrigued with his design and would seriously consider using it as my primary performance mandolin if he could install some type of internal pickup that would deliver a sound as close as possible to its acoustic quality.
 And, no I was not looking for a “freebie” endorsement deal and would gladly pay the price if it met my needs.
 He told me he was doing mostly repairs to pay the bills and really didn’t have aspirations of being able to infiltrate the bluegrass mandolin market but the more we talked the more he realized that this could be a game changer for him.
 He’d actually been doing some experimenting with various types of pickups and piezos and claimed that a couple were showing promise.
 Because of my interest, he would make a concerted effort to find the one that would meet my hopes and needs.

 As it turned out, Chesapeake had a concert scheduled in the not-too-distant future in Worcester, MA.
 I told him that I would put him and his wife on the guest list if he’d like to attend.
 He thought it was unlikely that he could have a mandolin ready by then but it would give us the opportunity to meet and discuss other ideas he’d been working on since the early example I saw and played in Gettysburg.
 He took me up on my proposal and was able to get a room at the same hotel where the band was staying so we arranged to meet after he and his wife were settled in.
 Since we’d never met in person, we spent a good portion of the limited time I had before going to sound check getting acquainted.
 To my surprise, he said he’d brought a mandolin with him and he explained that it was his personal instrument but it would offer me the opportunity to get a second, longer look and make whatever suggestions I thought would improve it to my liking.
 So, I took it back to my room, then on a whim, took it to sound check where I showed it to my bandmates and sound engineer, Ed Solomon, who suggested strapping it on and seeing what it sounded like acoustically through the mic I used on my Paganoni.
 Sure, why not?
 After a couple of dial adjustments, he yelled to me from the control board in the middle of the auditorium “Man that thing sounds great!”
 Later, when Pete and his wife showed up for the concert, it was his turn to be surprised.
 I came out on stage sporting his Rigel and played it for the entire performance.
 To say the least, he was completely blown away.
 Later, back at the hotel, after recapping the concert, we decided to not rush, be patient, and get it right!

-Aimed with my ideas about the neck profile and string spacing, he headed back to Jeffersonville and the start of a journey that would have an effect on both of our futures.
+Armed with my ideas about the neck profile and string spacing, he headed back to Jeffersonville and the start of a journey that would have an effect on both of our futures.
 First up, what had started as dabbling with various types of transducers, piezos, etc. turned into extensive experimentation above and beyond his repair work that could not be put on hold.
 During this time we kept in contact, with him giving me progress updates and me responding like a coach giving a pep talk.
 Finally the call came with him proclaiming that after trying a number of wafer-type piezos used in various commercial applications (as opposed to musical), he’d found one that stood out and delivered excellent results.
 He didn’t have to give me a sales pitch, I was super excited, optimistic … sold.
 Since he’d been using a thin layer of a putty-like substance to stick it onto the top externally, in different locations, it quickly became evident that each area produced a different tone.
 We decided he would send his mandolin and the piezo for me to repeat that process to determine what I thought to be the “sweet spot”.
 After taking delivery it was just a matter of bringing it to the next gig and working with Ed before sound check directing me to try different locations eventually narrowing the area and ultimately moving it in tiny increments, doing a comparisons, etc. until his finely tuned ears told him I’d found the spot.

 Meanwhile, back in Jeffersonville, VT, Pete was in the process of building my new Rigel complete with modified tailpiece to accommodate the end pin jack which would be wired to the piezo mounted on the underside of the top.
 No guesswork required as I left the piezo positioned on the top when I sent it back.
 Voila!
 A new era for Rigel Mandolins and a new chapter in my career.
 But wait, there’s more!

-1997 Cylinder-back mandola by Pete Langdell
+1997 – Cylinder-back mandola by Pete Langdell

-By this time, Chesapeake had become a full-time entity playing large venues and music festivals of the more progressive rather than the traditional type, one of which was Merlefest (www.merlefest.org).
+By this time, Chesapeake had become a full-time entity playing large venues and music festivals of the more progressive rather than the traditional type, one of which was Merlefest.
 Since we had a limited guest list and I handled the group’s CD and t-shirt sales, I invited Pete Langdell to share a portion of my merchandise table with him and however many Rigels he cared to bring and offer for sale.
-Along with the various models of mandolins, he brought a cylinder-back mandola crafted in the style of the Vegas manufactured between 1913 and 1925, custom made for someone who wanted to play it in a mandolin orchestra, but later for reasons unknown, decided to sell it.
+Along with the various models of mandolins, he brought a cylinder-back mandola crafted in the style of the Vega manufactured between 1913 and 1925, custom made for someone who wanted to play it in a mandolin orchestra, but later for reasons unknown, decided to sell it.
 A truly magnificent instrument that caught my attention but wasn’t particularly in the market for.
 Then, when I wasn’t hawking Chesapeake merch or doing a Rigel demo, I found myself picking it up and over that weekend finding it harder and harder to put down.
 Although it had gotten a number of looks there were no takers and thus, when the festival ended, Pete packed it up in the form-fit case he’d modified to accommodate the deep cylinder-back body, ready to hit the road and clock some miles on his return trip to northern Vermont.
 Then came a slight change of plans.
-Instead of going home with him, it was going home with me.
+Instead of going home with him, it went home with me.

-2004 Rigel JG-5
+2004 – Rigel JG-5

-Rigel had grown from a one man operation in Pete Langdell’s garage/shop to a larger Quonset-like structure in Hyde Park, VT, and added 2 more employees who he knew were experienced and qualified craftsmen and adapted quickly to Pete’s unconventional design and building methods.
-Business was taking off and before long he moved to a vacant warehouse of approximately 3,000 square feet in the village of Cambridge, VT, which would eventually require the an additional five employees.
+Rigel had grown from a one-man operation in Pete Langdell’s garage/shop to a larger Quonset-like structure in Hyde Park, VT, and added 2 more employees who he knew were experienced and qualified craftsmen and adapted quickly to Pete’s unconventional design and building methods.
+Business was taking off and before long he moved to a vacant warehouse of approximately 3,000 square feet in the village of Cambridge, VT, which would eventually require the additional five employees.

 After getting several requests, he added the G-5 to the top of his line and I was able to see and play the prototype shortly after its completion.
-Sporting a scroll and a modified lower cutaway, it was a nod to the classic f-style but otherwise was unmistakably a Rigel in every way.
+Sporting a scroll and a modified lower cutaway, it was a nod to the classic F-style but otherwise was unmistakably a Rigel in every way.
 However, the CNC technology that enabled him to keep up with the demand for his existing models played only a minor role in the construction process.
 The hand work involved translated into a higher priced, limited-edition mandolin designed to meet the wants and needs of the discriminating player.
 After test driving it, I can confirm that it was like being behind the wheel of a finely tuned sports car.
 Over the years, I’d gone through several G-110s, trading up when Pete would call and tell me that he’d built one that I should compare to the one I was playing.
 And so it went.
 He’d send me his and I’d send him mine … and now he unveils his latest masterpiece and says “What do you think, do you need one of these?”

 Time for a news break: In 1999, the Chesapeake bubble burst and I returned to the world of acoustic music, giving me more reason to trade for better sounding Rigels as they came along since I was again playing into a microphone.
 Now, after Pete made the case that he doubted he could create an instrument that would sound superior to this G-5, I guessed what was coming and was halfway right.
 No, he didn’t offer me the prototype on the spot, but said he’d build me one and be open to discuss any personal touches I’d like to see.
 Wow!
 Where do I sign?

-I headed home with this incentive and after a couple weeks and many sketches, I came up with a design that would include a smooth reverse radiused curve in lieu of the tooth-like point on the rear lower edge whose tip connected directly with the modified lower edge between it and the cutaway.
+After a couple weeks and many sketches, I came up with a design that would include a smooth reverse radiused curve in lieu of the tooth-like point on the rear lower edge whose tip connected directly with the modified lower edge between it and the cutaway.
 A departure from the symmetry of the pear-shaped body for sure, but it “spoke to me”, so this is how I basically wanted it to look.
 Then, a darker, smaller sunburst area under a satin varnish finish.
 No gloss anywhere.
 Oh, and no pick guard and no block inlays, I much prefer dots.
 An ebony strap button on the back side center of the scroll and I’d be a happy camper.
 When I sent this list of wants to Pete, he was completely on board and suggested I make plans to come up to the shop when he had the neck attached to the body which would include the back, all still “in the white”.
 My job would be to select a top from four that he’d pre-cut from different species of spruce and had displayed different characteristics after being tap-tuned then braced and popped in place (not glued) and tested strung up with a bridge set in place.
 What, you say?
 One of the many things that make a Rigel different than anything else that preceded it.
 Think of a pot or pan with a lip that would allow the lid to rest on that lip flush with but not higher than the side.
-Yes, it involves a lot of tuning up and de-tuning and was told in advance to be ready to spend some time trying the different tops, probably multiple times in the process of evaluation/elimination.
+Yes, it involves a lot of tuning up and de-tuning and I was told in advance to be ready to spend some time trying the different tops, probably multiple times in the process of evaluation/elimination.
 Fortunately, I wouldn’t be the one switching them out.

 After making the trek to Vermont and spending a couple days devoted to this tedious task, I found myself going back to the top that Pete told me was made from a piece of Italian spruce he’d had for years.
 Because it would only yield one top he decided to see if all the years of wondering would finally pay off.
 It proved to be the winner, not by head and shoulders but enough to make it stand out from the others.
 Pete, who had refrained from commenting or saying anything that would influence my decision, told me at that time that he had a feeling I was going to settle on that one.
 He was spot on.

 When it was completed, fully dried, strung up, and tweaked, he called and proceeded to give me his assessment.
-Not wanting to sound overly proud of what he’d built, he went through the checklist but he concluded with him saying that after he hit the first lick, it nearly brought him to tears.
+Not wanting to sound overly proud of what he’d built, he went through the checklist but concluded with him saying that after he hit the first lick, it nearly brought him to tears.
 I have to confess that when I took delivery, I felt the same way.
-The JG-5 would remain a one of a kind and would remain my favorite stage mandolin throughout my years as a performer.
+The JG-5 would remain a one of a kind and my favorite stage mandolin throughout my years as a performer.

-2007 Kentucky KM-855
+2007 – Kentucky KM-855

 I didn’t acquire any musical instruments during the previous year, but 2006 was indeed memorable.
 I had been juggling gigs between Robin & Linda Williams and Their Fine Group, John Starling and Carolina Star, and the duo of Jimmy Gaudreau & Moondi Klein for good measure.
 Then in September, Emmylou Harris enlisted Carolina Star as her backup band, making it the busiest year of my career.
 Unfortunately, while I was enjoying an incredible ride, things weren’t going well in Jeffersonville, VT.
 Earlier in the year, Pete Langdell and I had talked and he voiced his concern about imports, knockoffs and fading interest all having an effect on sales and that a recent company meeting revolved around the future of Rigel.
 Not totally surprised, I was still saddened when I got the news that Rigel would be closing its doors as of August 1, 2006.

-Being a car guy since I was a little kid, I couldn’t help thinking about Tucker and Delorean just to name two of the most daring inventive but short-lived names in automotive history.
+Being a car guy since I was a little kid, I couldn’t help thinking about Tucker and DeLorean just to name two of the most daring and inventive but short-lived names in automotive history.
 I doubt if Rigel will ever find its name in the history of bluegrass but in my book I will continue to state my belief that it was and is the finest acoustic-electric mandolin ever produced.
 That having been said, the news spread quickly throughout the mandolin community and in the same month, I got a call from David Gartland, marketing director of Saga Musical Instruments, which makes just about every type of stringed instrument you can imagine including Kentucky mandolins.

 I had met Richard Keldsen, the president of Saga, in 1979 when the New South toured Japan, where at the time a number of Saga’s instruments were being manufactured.
 He and J.D. were in the process of finalizing a deal to release a J.D.
 Crowe signature model Gold Star banjo so his traveling there during our tour was a good opportunity for him to give J.D. a guided tour of their factory and discuss the specifics associated with making it a model that would meet J.D.’s approval and thus carry his signature.
 He was also a huge fan of bluegrass so seeing us perform was a plus.
 I’d gotten to speak with him there on several occasions, but I was still playing my old Gibson and the subject of Kentucky mandolins never came up, not that I was looking for that to happen.
 Even though his focus was on wrapping up the deal with J.D., I’d evidently made a lasting impression as that was one of the first things David brought up in our initial conversation.
 We went on to talk about many things but because he too is a mandolin player the majority of the conversation revolved around the various mandolins I’ve played over the years.
-Since it was the closing of Rigel that initiated this call, I gave him the short version of the previous story and told him that I hadn’t given any thought to playing anything other than the JG-5 which, because it wasn’t a production model, he wasn’t aware existed.
+Since it was the closing of Rigel that initiated this call, I gave him the short version of the previous story and told him that I hadn’t given any thought to playing anything other than the JG-5 which he wasn’t aware existed because it wasn’t a production model.

 That led to my telling him I would be performing with Emmylou Harris, one of the headliners at Hardly Strictly Bluegrass, the following month and would have it with me.
 Hardly Strictly is a huge event held in Golden Gate Park, not far from Saga’s headquarters in south San Francisco, and free to the public.
 Not surprisingly, he and Richard had been in attendance every year since it started in 2001 and because we were getting there a day early to rehearse, David and I agreed to meet at the hotel where the band was staying before I had to show up for rehearsal.
 When the day came, we hooked up in the lobby, grabbed a couple of chairs and spent the limited time we had getting to know one another and talking about things other than music and mandolins and then making a plan to get together later for dinner.
 That worked fine for me since he suggested one of his favorite places that had a casual atmosphere and great pub food and he had a car.
 No problem.